LLP Registration Online - An Overview

 - As per Section 34 of the LLP Act, 2008, the concerned LLP is required to file Form 8 for a statement of Account and Solvency within a period of 30 days.
 In the case of the non-filing, Rs.
 100 per day will be charged as penalty.

-- The LLP is required to file an income tax return (ITR) in ITR 5.
+- The LLP is required to file an ITR in ITR 5.
 In the case of the non-filing of the annual return, the penalty is imposed on the LLP.

 Frequently Asked Questions